wsatchmo/CASTR/README.md

 ```diff
 !
 NOTES !
 ```
 •If you use this app frequently, there is a possibility the API will hit its request quota.
 You can register for an API Key from [Pexels](https://www.pexels.com/api/) fairly easily.
-To use your own API Key, simply insert it in your code in the **pexels.js** or **thesaurus.js** files as follows:
+To use your own API Key, simply insert it in your code in the **pexels.js** file as follows:

 ```js
 function makePexelsRequest (queryParamater, page){